You are building

 What makes posts useful

 Every high-performing blog post shares the same structure.
-Learn this pattern and every post you write becomes easier to draft — and easier for Google to understand.
+Learn this pattern and every post you write becomes easier to draft.
+It also makes your posts easier for Google to understand.

-1. Title (H1) — includes the phrase someone would actually search; specific beats clever
+- Title (H1): includes the phrase someone would actually search; specific beats clever

-2. Introduction — state the problem and promise the answer in the first 100 words
+- Introduction: state the problem and promise the answer in the first 100 words

-3. H2 subheadings — break the post into scannable sections; each heading answers a sub-question
+- H2 subheadings: break the post into scannable sections; each heading answers a sub-question

-5. Internal links — link to other relevant posts with natural anchor text
+- Internal links: link to other relevant posts with natural anchor text

-6. Conclusion with a next step — summarize and point somewhere useful
+- Conclusion with a next step: summarize and point somewhere useful

 Adjust section padding to give your content room to breathe.
 The Advanced → Padding controls in Elementor let you unlink top and bottom values so you can fine-tune vertical spacing without affecting margins.

-Before you write a post, search your target phrase in Google and read the top 3 results.
-Your post should answer the same question better — more specific examples, clearer steps, or more current information.
+Before you write or publish a post, search your target phrase in Google and read the top 3 results.
+Your post should answer the same question better.
+Think more specific examples, clearer steps, or more current information.
 Matching and beating search intent is the single biggest SEO lever available to a new blog.

 Blog SEO Basics